Universal Verification Methodology (UVM) Working Group

 The UVM Working Group is responsible for the definition and development of the Universal Verification Methodology (UVM) standard.

 Verification components and environments are currently created in different forms, making interoperability among verification tools or geographically dispersed design teams time consuming and error prone.
-The results of the VIP standardization effort will improve interoperability and reduce the cost of repurchasing and rewriting IP for each new project or electronic design automation tool, as well as make it easier to reuse verification components.
-Overall, the VIP standardization effort will lower verification costs and improve design quality throughout the industry.
+The results of the UVM standardization effort will improve interoperability and reduce the cost of repurchasing and rewriting IP for each new project or electronic design automation tool, as well as make it easier to reuse verification components.
+Overall, the UVM standardization effort will lower verification costs and improve design quality throughout the industry.

 The IEEE 1800 SystemVerilog Hardware Design and Verification Language (HDVL) is a language of choice for modern design and validation.
 Yet, there isn’t a standard to create and use VIP written in the SystemVerilog language.
 The UVM WG will offer the next generation of benefits from SystemVerilog to verification engineers.